adaniel105/language-detection-api/README.md

-## Builing a Language Detection App with FastAPI
+## Building a Language Detection App with FastAPI
 A language detection deep learning model deployed with FastAPI.